danielpclark/rutie/build.md

 ## Disabling PKG-CONFIG

-Disabling the use of pkg-config will guarantee using the default fallback settings which were written in to the Ruru library.
+Disabling the use of pkg-config will guarantee using the default fallback settings which were written in to the Rutie library.
 You can disable the use of pkg-config in Rutie with setting the environment variable `RUTIE_NO_PKG_CONFIG`.